 It’s still a male-dominated sphere.

-It still remains a boy’s club especially if you’re female and writing about something that is historically patriarchal (art, the music scene, or sports).
+It still remains a boy’s club especially if you’re a woman and writing about something that is historically patriarchal (art, the music scene, or sports).
 The reality is a lot of these spaces are still male-dominated and mainly white.
 Will a woman’s voice on the matter even be respected in the same sense?
-Is a room consisting mainly of older males considered safe for a female who’s a female, queer or POC writer?
+Is a room consisting mainly of older males considered safe for a woman, someone who identifies as queer or a writer of colour?
 These are all questions we need to ask to ensure that these safe spaces are made.

 There can be a lack of mentorship and constructive criticism.